SeematterDavid/udacity_blog_post/README.md

 ## File Descriptions <a name="files"></a>

-'antwerpen.csv' contains Antwerpen 2020 airbnb data 'antwerpen_analysis.ipynb' notebook showcsaes the overall work and the flow to derive answers for the 3 business Questions I am focussing upon.
+'listings_antwerpen.csv' contains Antwerpen 2020 airbnb data 'antwerpen_analysis.ipynb' notebook showcsaes the overall work and the flow to derive answers for the 3 business Questions I am focussing upon.

 ## Results<a name="results"></a>